microsoft/dotnet/Documentation/compatibility/wpf-nullreferenceexception-in-exception-handling-code-from-imagesourceconverter_convertfrom.md

 Developers who wish to revert to getting
 <xref:System.NullReferenceException?displayProperty=name> when targeting .NET
-Framework 4.7 can add/merge the following to their application's App.config
+Framework 4.7 or later can add/merge the following to their application's App.config
 file:

 ```xml